Han1-Chri5/alx-system_engineering-devops/0x02-shell_redirections/README.md

-22-Shell script that lists all users and their home directories sorted by users 23-Shell script that find all empty files and directories in the cwd and lists them 24-Shell script that find all regular files that are gifs in the cwd and its subdirectories
+22-Shell script that lists all users and their home directories sorted by users 23-Shell script that find all empty files and directories in the cwd and lists them 24-Shell script that find all regular files that are gifs in the cwd and its subdirectories 26-Shell script that parses web server logs in TSV and displays 11 hosts with the most requests